Carl Sean McMahon

 Latest developments

-"Wapiti V" is the latest elk sculpture.
-Scroll down the page for additional Information and images.
-New sculptures are in development.
+"Wapiti V" is the most recent addition to the elk series.
+Scroll down for additional information and images.
+New sculptures are currently in development.

 "Wapiti V"